The system is highly configurable. As a result, system data can vary by name and/or type.

 |Active Dates||The window of time during which the user's account is permitted to log in to the system.|

 Students are the test-takers within an organization.
 Student data refers to student demographic data and test-related information.

-Student data generally includes, but is not limited to and may not always be called by these names:
+Student data generally includes, but is not limited to, the information below.

 The following demographic entries are common categories, but each program records different data.
 Also, some record data in a small number of fields and others use a different field for each demographic entry, such as "Ethnicity" vs "White, Black, Hispanic, Asian, etc..."